prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SecurityContext holds pod-level security attributes and common container settings.
+<p>securityContext defines the pod-level security attributes and common container settings.
 This defaults to the default PodSecurityContext.</p>
 </td>
 </tr>